Let's Go (Trick Daddy song)

 "Let's Go" is a song by American rapper Trick Daddy, released as the first single from his 2004 sixth studio album Thug Matrimony: Married to the Streets.
 It features Twista and Lil Jon and was produced by Jim Jonsin and Bigg D. The song became a top ten hit, reaching number 7 on the Billboard Hot 100, making it Trick Daddy's most successful single of his career.
 The song samples "Crazy Train" by Ozzy Osbourne.
-It was used in the films Stomp the Yard (2007) and Neighbors (2014) in addition to the extended trailer for Megamind (2010) and the theatrical trailer for Jumanji: The Next Level (2019).
-In 2019, the song is heard during the trailer for a new mode in Gears 5 called Escape.
-Despite the sample already being cleared with Osbourne's publishing, Osbourne never heard the song until February 2021 when producer Andrew Watt played him the song to his approval.
+It was used in the films Stomp the Yard (2007) and Neighbors (2014), the extended trailer for Megamind (2010), and the second trailer for The SpongeBob Movie: Search for SquarePants (2025) In 2019, the song is also heard during the trailer for a new mode in Gears 5 called Escape.
+Despite the sample already being cleared with Osbourne's publishing, Osbourne had not listened to the song until February 2021 when producer Andrew Watt played him the song to his approval.

-A remix of the song that is completely produced by Lil Jon is featured on the bonus CD of Lil Jon & the Eastside Boyz' album Crunk Juice.
+A remix of the song that is completely produced by Lil Jon is featured on the bonus CD of Lil Jon & the East Side Boyz's album Crunk Juice.
 It is not to be confused with the song of the same name by Travis Barker, which also featured Twista and Lil Jon.